RedMser/broadcast-box/README.md

 the same video quality with a [50%](https://engineering.fb.com/2018/04/10/video-engineering/av1-beats-x264-and-libvpx-vp9-in-practical-use-case/) reduction in bandwidth required.

-### Broadcast all angles
-WebRTC allows you to upload multiple video streams in the same session.
-Now you can broadcast multiple camera angles, or share interactive video experiences in real time!

-### Broadcasters provide transcodes
-Transcodes are necessary if you want to provide a good experience to all your users.
-Generating them is prohibitively though.
-WebRTC provides a solution.
-With WebRTC users can upload the same video at different quality levels.
-This keeps things cheap for the server operator, and you still can provide the same experience.

 ### Peer-to-Peer (if you need it)
 With Broadcast Box you can serve your video without a public IP or forwarding ports!
 Run Broadcast Box on the same machine that you are running OBS, and share your